Laws and Regulations

 3. Destruction of unsold consumer products

-4. Liability and Implementation
+4. Obligation and conformity.

 Ecodesign Requirements